meilisearch/engine-team/resources/experimental-feature.md

 ## Rules and expectations

-- The API and the behavior of an experimental feature can break between two minor versions of Meilisearch.
+- The API and behavior of an experimental feature can break between two minor versions of Meilisearch
-- The whole experimental feature process described in this guide can break between 2 minor versions of Meilisearch.
+- The experimental feature process described here can significantly change between 2 minor versions of Meilisearch
-- Providing a feature as “experimental” does not guarantee it will be stable one day: the newly introduced experimental features or improvements can be removed in the future.
+- Providing a feature as “experimental” does not guarantee it will be stable one day: the newly introduced experimental features or improvements may be removed in a future release
-- The experimental features are supposed to be unstable regarding the usage but **not buggy**.
-The features will be released like any stable feature with a whole test suite and serious code reviews, something we don’t have the time to do when providing a prototype, for example.
-However, the experimental feature process can be an opportunity to test an improvement (for example, regarding performance) we are not comfortable putting immediately into production.
-In this case, more bugs and/or API changes are expected.
+- While experimental features are supposed to be unstable regarding usage and compatibility between versions, users should not expect any more bugs or issues than with any other Meilisearch feature.
+Experimental features should follow the same quality standards of stable features, including thorough testing suites and in-depth code reviews.
+That said, certain experimental features might be inherently more prone to bugs and downgrades

 ## Communication with users